-In 1855 the erection began, on the Esplanade, of the ‘National School’ establishment, later to become St Andrew’s school.
+In 1855 the erection began, on the Esplanade, of a new ‘National School’ establishment, later to become St Andrew’s school.
 This was done at the expense of George Reed, the town’s foremost citizen of that period.
 A number of less wealthy residents had tried unsuccessfully for several years to raise money for a school.
 In 1854 George Reed gave the site on the sea front, at the top of what is now College Street, for education of children “of labouring, manufacturing and other poorer classes”.
 At the time the site was described as “a sand warren”.
 Reed also covered the cost of of building the school and master’s house (£907).

-The school was opened in 1857, although a contemporary newspaper report indicates it was in use by November 1856.
+The school was opened in 1857 with 179 pupils, although a contemporary newspaper report indicates it was in use by November 1856.
 The 1863 log book shows a staff of master and wife (who taught needlework) and 33 children, which was soon up to 72.
 A fee of 2d per week was charged but waived or paid from public funds in the neediest cases.
 The Hours were 9-12 and 2-4.

 During this time pupil attendances dropped during blackberry picking and also when there was a sale of wreckage on the jetty.
 Due to its exposed position the school incurred gale damage and initially the only heating was from coal fire which smoked badly in a west wind.